 The level of peer review applied to each article is clearly identified on the website.
 All content is additionally thoroughly fact checked by the editorial team.

 As a reviewer, you can choose how many articles you are willing to review, and select the topics you would like to cover.

 The editor(s) will work with you to make sure that your article is as clear and engaging as possible for a general audience, putting more emphasis on writing quality and style than in most academic publications.
 You can choose how involved you would like to be in this process.
 Some authors may want to personally approve every change, while others would prefer to write their base text and leave all style changes to the editor.
 We can work with either workflow and anything in between.

-If you’d like to contribute or have any further questions, please reach out to us at forallthefish[dot]magazine[at]gmail[dot]com
+If you’d like to contribute or review, or have any further questions, please reach out to us at forallthefish[dot]magazine[at]gmail[dot]com